 Marshall University: The College Program for Students with ASD (Huntington, WV)

 There are thousands of universities that fall in this category, and all are required to have a disability services group that provides accommodations of varying levels.
-The programs listed below are particularly friendly for college students with ASD/LD.
+The colleges listed below are particularly friendly for college students with ASD/LD and in some cases have specific learning support programs students can apply into.

 Curry College (Milton, MA)